Jonathan Ross and Russell Brand have rattled a few cages over a bawdy phone stunt involving Fawlty Towers actor Andrew Sachs and his family.

 Elderly Francisca Guzman's son expressed deep hurt that his frail mother, who has had dementia for three years, was the butt of Ross's joke.

 Jose Maria Moreno said: It is offensive.
 My mother's mental health should not be a subject for comedy and Ross should be sacked.
 What he said is unforgivable and offensive.
-I don't understand how he can continue working for an organisation like the
+I don't understand how he can continue working for an organisation

 Ross and his producer Andy Davies were discussing how they had spent their time during the suspension.
 Davies said he had done some bricklaying in the garden of his villa in Spain but kept getting grabbed by a frisky 80-year-old woman.